Label Inference Attacks against Node-level Vertical Federated GNNs

 \section{Evaluation of the Proposed Attack}

-In this section, we present the experiments and the analysis we conducted to validate BlindSage's effectiveness.
-In particular, we measure BlindSage's performance under different GNN architectures and levels of knowledge of the attacker.
+This section presents the experiments and the analysis we conducted to validate BlindSage's effectiveness.
+We measure BlindSage's performance under different GNN architectures and levels of knowledge of the attacker.
 We also propose two techniques to estimate the best architecture of the adversarial local model $g'$ adopted by the attacker to clone the VFL server model.
 Finally, we perform an ablation study on the different components of our attack.